github/libprojfs/docs/build-install.md

 $ sudo ldconfig
 ```

-If you choose not to install your modified libfuse into a system
+If you choose not to install FUSE 3 into a system
 location, you will still likely benefit from installing it into
 at least a working directory, for several reasons.
 First, libprojfs
 will expect the version 3.x `fuse.h` to be within a `fuse3` directory,